Cannasouth opts to pay back wage subsidy after $6m capital raise

 Cannasouth, the medicinal cannabis company that successfully raised $6 million from the market this week, said it would pay back the $85,000 it received under the Government's wage subsidy scheme.

-The company, which listed on the NZX last year, said that on April 1, Cannasouth Plant Research New Zealand Limited (CSPRL) applied for and was subsequently granted, $85,726 through the New Zealand Government's Wage Subsidy Scheme.
+The company, which listed on the NZX last year, said that on April 1, Cannasouth Plant Research New Zealand Ltd (CSPRL) applied for and was subsequently granted, $85,726 through the Government's Wage Subsidy Scheme.

 The scheme is aimed at supporting employers who have been adversely affected by Covid-19, so that they can continue to pay their employees.